wadmiraal/wadmiraal.net/src/_posts/2012-12-21-backbone-is-no-framework.markdown

 In my eyes, the guys at DocumentCloud have made a beautiful **library**, a great gift to the JS community.
 It Rocks.
 You guys at DocumentCloud **rock**!

-It's because of this *library* aspect that trying to squash it into a MV\* pattern is so difficult (read *impossible*).
+It's because of this *library* aspect that trying to squash it into a MV\* pattern is so difficult (read: *&ldquo;impossible&rdquo;*).

 So, dear fellow devs, my brethren: let us not fight over this.

-Let us all embrace the actual truth: it's a *library*, duh !
+Let us all embrace the actual truth:
+> It's a library, duh !